rockswang/haxe-i18n/README.md

 ### Localization quick tour

-1. Call macro method I18n.init() at the entry point of your code.
+1. 'using' I18n and call macro method I18n.init() at the entry point of your code.
-2. Enclose all string literals to be externalized with macro method I18n.str().
+2. Add '.i18n()' after all string literals to be externalized.
 3. Build your project, strings will be extracted to "i18n_work/default/strings.xml", under your project root directory.
 4. Then you can do translating based on strings.xml and store the translations into "i18n_work/&lt;locale&gt;/" folders.
 5. Specify the target locale with macro compiler option I18n.locale(), e.g.: "--macro com.roxstudio.i18n.I18n.locale('zh')".